Lehrry/cryptoconvertion-page/README.md

 Note: The website is not yet responsive and is currently best viewed on a desktop.

+The Page is not fully responsive across devices.
+There are three breakpoints applied.
+350px
+900px
+1200px

 ## Contributing
 We welcome contributions from the community!
 To contribute, please follow these steps: